Shift Bristol Logo

 We’re passionate about creating an inclusive course experience that values diversity.
 Groups that are wide ranging in backgrounds and identity form a rich environment for sharing perspectives and promoting internal growth.
 We are actively working on seeking tutors and practitioners outside of our known networks; who may have new ideas, insights, and representation to offer.

-Taining / Courses that the Facilitation team have completed:
+Training / Courses that the Facilitation team have completed:

 • 2-day Outdoor First Aid - Laura Corfield, Kizzie Fitzwilliams